zxc308/P4-tutorials/exercises/flowcache/README.md

 header, if any, will always be the _first_ header of the packet as seen by your P4 parser.

-## Step 2: Implement Tunnel Forwarding
+## Step 2: Implement flowcache control messages handling

 The `mycontroller.py` file is a basic controller plane that does the following:
 1. Establishes a gRPC connection to the switches for the P4Runtime service.